☰ Main Menu

 SRF silent one day and weekend retreats

-In his book ‘God First: A Retreatant’s Pocket Companion’ Paramahansa Yogananda writes that the purpose of a Self-Realization Fellowship Retreat is to help us feel an awareness of the indwelling Spirit which resides in us all.
-By taking time out of our busy lives to think of God we develop a deeper and more personal relationship with Him.
+In his book “God First: A Retreatant’s Pocket Companion” Paramahansa Yogananda writes that the purpose of Self-Realization Fellowship (SRF) retreats is to help us feel an awareness of the Spirit which resides in us all.
+By taking time out of our busy lives to think of God, we develop a deeper and more personal relationship with Him.
 Some go on retreat to rest and try to find inspiration and spiritual renewal.
 Others may be seeking solutions to problems that can only be resolved by deep reflection, understanding and inner guidance.
-Perth Meditation Group holds calming weekend retreats twice yearly opposite the ocean in Shoalwater, one hours drive south of Perth.
-We also enjoy one day silent retreats at members' properties in the bush in Bedfordale, rural Irishtown and Mandurah.
+Perth Meditation Group Ltd holds calming weekend retreats twice yearly in a bush setting at Mundaring in April and opposite the ocean in Shoalwater in October.
+We also enjoy a one-day silent retreat at a devotees’ property in Irishtown.

 Year